Alden and John Monahan and Grand Champion Steer

 The first official Arapahoe County Fair was held in 1906 on the banks of the South Platte River across river from Riverfront in Littleton.
 Floods, vandalism and neglect took their toll on the original site, and the County Fair was discontinued.

-held in different locations around the County, including the CSU Extension building in Littleton, Castlewood Grange Hall in Englewood, and Quint Valley Fairgrounds in Byers.
+In the years following, the Fair was held in different locations around the County, including the CSU Extension building in Littleton, Castlewood Grange Hall in Englewood, and Quint Valley Fairgrounds in Byers.

 The current, permanent location for the Arapahoe County Fairgrounds and Park opened in July of 2006, just in time to celebrate the Fair's Centennial Celebration.
 Today, we celebrate the Grand Opening of our new Exhibition Hall on June 25.